UBC-MDS/chemcalculator/CONTRIBUTING.md

 Code of Conduct
 ---------------
-Please note that the simpler_eda project is released with a Contributor Code of Conduct.
+Please note that the ChemCalculator project is released with a Contributor Code of Conduct.
 By contributing to this project you agree to abide by its terms.